Do Go On - Do Go On Presents: Arty Facts - The Keith Haring Mural

 But this would hopefully stand the test of time.

-Wow, that extra pressure.
+Wow.
+That extra pressure.

-Yeah, well here we are a few decades later.
+Yeah.
+Well, here we are a few decades later.

 Yeah, it's still there.

-In the piece you can see a computer which was taking off in the early 80s, computers obviously.
+In the piece you can see a computer, which was taking off in the early 80s computers, obviously.

 People are seen riding a monster attached, others can be falling down.

-Is this technology out of control?
+this technology out of control?

-Oh, yeah, I see.
+Ah, yeah, I see.

 Well, he later wrote of his time in Australia